UWPCE-PythonCert/ProgrammingInPython/_sources/modules/Packaging.rst.txt

 Building Your Own Package
 =========================

 The term "package" is overloaded in Python.
-AS defined above, it means a collection of python modules.
+As defined above, it means a collection of python modules.
 But it often is used to refer to not just the modules themselves, but the whole collection, with documentation and tests, bundled up and installable on other systems.

 Here are the very basics of what you need to know to make your own package.